-The 2018-19 Funding Request for the operation of the Office of \$8.151 million maintains the funding level of the prior year's request.
-In view of the Government's fiscal outlook for 2018-19, the Office plans to absorb cost increases by increasing efficiencies and reducing costs where possible.
+The 2019-20 Funding Request for the operation of the Office of \$8.151 million maintains the funding level of the past two years' requests.
+In view of the Government's fiscal outlook for 2019-20, the Office is continuing to absorb cost increases of \$119 thousand by increasing efficiencies and reducing costs where possible.

-The following identifies key changes in costs from the 2017-18 Financial Forecast and the costs that the Office expects to absorb:
+The following identifies key changes in costs from the 2018-19 Financial Forecast and the costs that the Office expects to absorb:

-Increase for: (in thousands of dollars)
+Increase for: (in thousands)

-Employer premium rate increases for EI and the extended health care plan \$8
+Impact of changes to Government agencies (Section 4.1) \$ 95

 Inflation impact on goods and services 21

-Increased PST rate and broader base of goods and services subject to PST 13

-Impact of changes in Government agencies 22
+Employer premium rate increases for CPP, dental plan, and the extended health care plan 13

 Decrease for:

-Employer premium rate decrease for the Workers' Compensation Board (8)
+Employer premium rate decreases for El and WCB (4)

+Removal of PST on employer premiums for disability income plan (6)

-Total net increase 56
+Total net increase 119

-Costs the Office expects to absorb (56)
+Costs the Office plans to absorb (119)

-Net impact on funding request \$
+Net impact on funding request \$ -